 The last scene of this movie is extraordinary.
 Shot at Nariman Point in the first rains of Mumbai, this scene makes every outsider believe that they will also find their place in Mumbai, just like Sid and Aisha.

 If Mumbai is human, the local trains are her veins.
 Mumbai literally runs on the local trains.
 Every day there are thousands of stories that take birth and die in local trains.
 Life In A Metro is a screen portrayal of a few of those stories.

 The movie features the silent emotional struggle of every person in Mumbai who tries to drink the bitterness of life with a smile.
 The movie is all about finding happiness against all the odds.
 There are many scenes from the local trains, on stations and even in traffic.
 The story of nine different people from different background makes us cry and laugh and smile, all at once sometimes.

 Mumbai belongs to everyone who breathes along with this city.
 It is the city of Richie Riches, and at the same time, it belongs to street rats.
 Traffic Signal is the story of those who make their home in the streets of Mumbai.
 Madhur Bhandarkar made this “masterpiece” about beggars and small vendors in Mumbai before he made Fashion.
 Spoiler alert: the scene where a beggar watches a movie in multiplex along with the one who gave him that money is hilarious.

 So this was my list where I discovered Mumbai more than any tour guide!
 Which are your favourite movies to discover Mumbai with?
 Let us know in the comments.

 Subscribe to Beeswax

 Never miss a blog post from Bee.
-We write about marketing, storytelling, brands, keeping promises and small business.
+We write about brand strategy, storytelling, inbound, keeping promises, small business and remote.
 And yes, we write about Bombay.
 Mumbai, if you will.
 Sign up to receive our updates via email.